Raymond v. Raymond: Legacy

 Not only was Raymond v.
-Raymond a commercial comeback for the singer in 2010 - with each single peaking within the top 40 on the Billboard Hot 100 and the OMG Tour becoming his highest grossing concert tour to date - but it extended his reign as "the biggest male pop star in the world".Raymond v.
+Raymond a commercial comeback for the singer in 2010 - with each single peaking within the top 40 on the Billboard Hot 100 and the OMG Tour becoming his highest-grossing concert tour to date - but it extended his reign as "the biggest male pop star in the world".Raymond v.
 Raymond was ranked 113th on the Decade-End Billboard 200 chart.
 "OMG" became the only song by a male R&B artist to reach the top spot on the Billboard Hot 100, and "DJ Got Us Fallin' In Love" made Raymond v.
 Raymond the only R&B album with multiple singles to reach the top 5 of the Billboard Hot 100 that decade.
+The album also had one of the highest first week sales for any male R&B album of the 2010s decade at 329,000 in the US, and is one of the best-selling albums of the decade by any black artist at 5 million sold worldwide.
 Raymond v.
 Raymond was not only Usher's most successful album in the 2010s, but one of the most successful R&B albums that decade.